bluesnap/bluesnap-android-int/README.md

 sdkResult.getChosenPaymentMethodType(); // for 2nd flow
 ```

-## Use your own UI
+## Build your own UI
+You need to create UI layout files and activities on your own.
+Please use the entities and methods provide business logic as described below:

 ### Collect all payment info
 Use your own UI to collect all payment info from the shopper.

 ### Generate a PurchaseDetails instance (in case of a credit card purchase)
 A `PurchaseDetails` instance is required to pass the purchase details to the BlueSnap server.
-The object includes:
+The object includes the properties:
  - `billingContactInfo` - The shopper's billing information
  - `shippingContactInfo` - The shopper's shipping information
  - `creditCard` (mandatory) - The shopper's credit card information